Judging

 Add judges one by one or import a CSV of last year's panel.
 Every judge gets a unique link, no account required.

-For People's Choice awards or community engagement, enable audience voting.
+For People's Choice awards or community engagement, turn on public voting (off by default) in the Scoring section.
+On multi-round programs this is set per round.
 Anyone with the link can vote, no account needed.
 Audience votes are tracked separately from judge scores so you can publish a "People's Choice" alongside the juried winners.
+See Voting methods.

 What's next?